tylersloan/sugar-app/README.md

 I could not have done this without:

 + My mom, Marci Sloan.
 She did all the research and wrote all the copy.
-+ At [/resource](http://tylersloan.github.io/sugar-app/resources/ "Resources for The Sugar List") I listed sites where I gather glycemic index numbers.
++ [/resource](http://tylersloan.github.io/sugar-app/resources/ "Resources for The Sugar List") List of sites from where I gathered glycemic indexes.